-This Spicy Peanut Brittle recipe improves upon a classic candy by adding a modern element--smoky, spicy chipotle chili powder.
+This spicy peanut brittle recipe improves upon a classic candy by adding a modern element—smoky, spicy chipotle chili powder.
 The resulting candy is crunchy, nutty, sweet, spicy, and terribly addicting.

-1. Prepare a baking sheet by lining it with aluminum foil and spraying the foil with nonstick cooking spray; set aside for now.
+Prepare a baking sheet by lining it with aluminum foil and spraying the foil with nonstick cooking spray; set aside for now.

 Once they are incorporated, scrape the brittle onto the prepared baking sheet and spread it into a thin layer with a greased spatula.
 If desired, you can place another greased sheet of foil or parchment on top and roll the candy into a thin layer using a rolling pin.

-5. Allow the brittle to cool completely, then break it into small pieces by hand.
+Allow the brittle to cool completely, then break it into small pieces by hand.